National Robotics Programme receives $60m to help spur robot adoption in industry

 Lionsbot factory

-Lionsbot’s $12 milion factory in Kranji aims to increase the company’s production output by five times.
-It will develop robots, from the assembly and testing phases to finally packaging them for delivery, all under the same roof.
+Lionsbot’s $12 million factory in Kranji aims to quadruple the company’s production output compared with its older facility at Changi.

+It will develop robots, from the assembly, testing phases and quality checks, to finally packaging them for delivery, all under the same roof.

 The company said in a statement that the factory is the largest cleaning robot factory in South-east Asia, with an area of 5,000 sq m, or about the size of a football field.